Buy Now

 Based on the application, the market has been bifurcated into food and beverages.
 The beverages segment held the largest share of 57.69% in 2023.
 The beverage industry, encompassing bakeries and dairy manufacturers, relies heavily on natural flavoring agents derived from plants and other natural sources.

-Clove, lemon, and vanillin are are widely used favorings that enhance the taste of baked goods, candies, chewing gum, ice cream, yogurt, and beverages.
+Clove, lemon, and vanillin are widely used favorings that enhance the taste of baked goods, candies, chewing gum, ice cream, yogurt, and beverages.
 Furthermore, the beverage industry often employs artificial sweeteners such as aspartame to provide a sweetness without added calories.

 For instance, the Coca-Cola Company uses Aspartame as a key ingredient in various beverages such as Coke Zero Sugar, Diet Barq’s, Fanta Zero, Fresca, Mello Yello Zero, and Minute Maid Light and others.